-- (3) All filings shall include a certificate of service that documents the method of service used.
-A represented party shall only be served through counsel. - (4) In-person filing shall be accepted on business days between 8:00 am. and 4:00 pm.
-In-person pleadings will be marked as filed on the business day that the OSI receives the pleading.
+- (1) OSI shall accept filings through mail, facsimile, or electronic mail. - (2) Any item that is filed to the docket shall also be contemporaneously served upon all parties of record and on the hearing officer. - (3) All filings shall include a certificate of service that documents the method of service used.
+A represented party shall only be served through counsel. - (4) Electronic and in-person filing shall be accepted on business days between 8:00 and 4:00 pm.
+Pleadings shall be marked as filed on the business day that OSI receives the pleading.